hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/sawtooth-devmode.md

             </td>
             <td>
-                They have previously indicated they wished to be retired.
+                This should be merged upon TOC decision to Archive the project.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-07-21 14:36:09 +0000 UTC
+        Created At 2024-01-24 18:04:15 +0000 UTC
     </div>
 </div>